ADAC Rallye Deutschland

 - Different road characteristics in the same group of stages mean set-up is often a compromise.

-- Hard compound rubber available for dry conditions, with soft option for wet or cold weather.
+- Hard compound rubber available for hot and dry conditions, with soft option for wet or cold weather.

 - First held in 1982, the rally was part of the European Championship.

-- Only Citroen has won since it entered WRC.
-Sébastien Loeb has nine victories, with one each for Sébastien Ogier and Dani Sordo.
+- Citroën won every Rallye Deutschland since it entered WRC until 2014.
+Sébastien Loeb took nine victories, with one each for Sébastien Ogier and Dani Sordo until Hyundai’s Thierry Neuville topped the podium in 2014.